carbonblack/carbon-black-cloud-sdk-python/README.md

 ### Running the SDK tests

-From the parent directory `cbc-sdk-python`, run the command `pytest`.
+From the parent directory `carbon-black-cloud-sdk-python`, run the command `pytest`.

 ### Building the documentation